Super Mario Run

 Find more protections, list all the ones the iOS version has, check if the oldest iOS version uses an iOS unique protection setting file.

-This game is notorious for being well protected against modding or tampered devices, unfortunately, that affected legal devices getting the game from the platform specific app store, causing many complaints until the protection was fixed to prevent false alarms.
-On Android, it is known for having Google's SafetyNet and the game checks for the SHA1 hash of the current APK, rooted/custom ROM'ed devices, USB debuggers, Java debuggers, native debuggers, denies debugger attachments, emulators, checks signature and build serial, if any of those mismatch or state security violations, the game will either crash after the Nintendo logo, crash during the loading screen or throw 804-5100 randomly during gameplay.
+This game is notorious for being well protected against modding or tampered devices.
+Unfortunately, that affected unmodded devices getting the game from the platform specific app store, causing many complaints until the protection was fixed to prevent false alarms.
+On Android, it is known for having Google's SafetyNet, and the game checks for the SHA1 hash of the current APK, rooted/custom ROM'ed devices, USB debuggers, Java debuggers, native debuggers, denies debugger attachments, emulators, checks signature and build serial, if any of those mismatch or state security violations, the game will either crash after the Nintendo logo, crash during the loading screen or throw error 804-5100 randomly during gameplay.
 The latest iOS version uses the same protection setting file from the Android version.
-On iOS it checks for jailbroken devices and likely the IPA hash (?) and debuggers as well as emulators.
+On iOS it checks for jailbroken devices, debuggers, emulators and likely the IPA hash.

 The game assembly and likely assets mention developer notes in Japanese.